 There are some things that you will start to notice if you are around design work all day.
 Even if you are a marketer like me, there are some things you start to pick up on.
 And a few of those things start to drive you crazy after a while.

-And one those design thorns in my side is…bad icon usage.
+And one of those design thorns in my side is…bad icon usage.

-This may sound like a little thing that really does not matter for infographics but it does!
+This may sound like a little thing that really doesn’t matter for infographics…but it does!
 Especially when someone is looking at your information and they notice poor design choices, it puts the whole integrity of the infographic in jeopardy.

-Sometimes it is tough to pick the right icon, even if you are a designer.
+Sometimes it is tough to pick the right icon, even if you are a designer by profession.
 Which I am not, so it is doubly hard.

 But fear not.
 With this guide, I will show you exactly how to use icons like a pro!

 Here are a few examples of great icon usage before we get into the tips: